Canadian Women's Army Corps: Effect on equality within Canada

 The CWAC and other military organizations were aimed at attracting young women into the Canadian forces during the Second World War, and paved the way for women's future involvement in combat.
 With tens of thousands of women involved in these organizations, it provided Canadian women with the opportunity to do their part in a global conflict.
 Although their involvement was critical to the Allied victory, it did not change the power dynamics within Canada regarding military involvement.
 Sexism returned following the war, forcing women in Canada, and across the world, back into their homes and kitchens.
 "Women's admittance to the army in World War II had not brought about a change in the distribution of power between the sexes in Canada."
 The freedom they had experienced during the war was over—it was time to return to their "normal" and "proper" domestic duties.
 Other scholars argue that the Second World War provided women with the first large-scale opportunity to leave their parents' homes, husbands, and children to engage in paid labour.
 Never before had this happened at such a high rate for women.
 This mass exodus of women from Canadian households allowed the women to forge new identities as military service women and munitions workers because of their newfound ability to earn a paycheque doing work in the public sphere.
 This brief period of freedom provided women across the world with the ability to enter into the public sphere and would eventually drive some to become part of the women's liberation movement—a key aspect of second-wave feminism.

 Related organizations

-This corps was allied with the Women's Royal Army Corps.
+This corps was allied with Britain's Auxiliary Territorial Service (ATS), which was integrated with the Women's Royal Army Corps in 1949.